jstrosch/Rapid-Tool-Development/Cycle 01/README.md

 # Current Status

-The current status of the tool is that I parses a PE through the sections table and the individual sections, mapping sections of the file into structures for easier access.
-However, I was unable to parse the imports and integrate PiED signatures.
+The current status of the tool is that it parses a PE through the sections table and the individual sections, mapping sections of the file into structures for easier access.
+However, I was unable to parse the imports and integrate PiED signatures due to time restrictions.

 # Usage

 ```
 $ python read_pe.py -f <filename>
 ```

+# Installation & Dependencies

+This script does not rely on any additional Python modules, all you need is Python installed on your system.
+This script was written under OSX and not tested in any other OS.